kubearmor/KubeArmor/documentation/development_guide.md

     (vagrant) $ ./remove.sh
     ```

     You are ready to develop the code for KubeArmor.
-Please enjoy the journey with KubeArmor.
+Enjoy your journey with KubeArmor.

     ```
     cd contributions/vagrant